Department of Physics, Lund University: Scientists with activity at the department

 Manne Siegbahn was awarded the Nobel Prize in Physics for his discoveries and research in X-ray spectroscopy.
 Johannes Rydberg became famous for formulating the Rydberg formula and he got a physical constant named after him.
 Three scientists from the departement have participated in the popular television program Fråga Lund: Nina Reistad, Bodil Jönsson and Sten von Friesen.
-Hellmuth Hertz was a pioneer in sonography and was one of the first to develop the inkjet printer, and Anne L'Huillier was a pioneer in the research on ultra short laser pulses.
+Hellmuth Hertz was a pioneer in sonography and was one of the first to develop the inkjet printer, and Anne L'Huillier is a pioneer in the research on ultra short laser pulses.
 All of the above physicists are or have been members of the Royal Swedish Academy of Sciences.
 Other members of the Royal Swedish Academy of Sciences from the departement are Bengt Edlén, Hermann Grimmeiss, Cecilia Jarlskog, Heiner Linke, Claes Fahlander, Lars Samuelson, Torsten Gustafson, Cecilia Jarlskog, Ingolf Lindau, Hans Ryde, Sune Svanberg, Claes-Göran Wahlström and Torsten Åkesson.